jdhitsolutions/PSScriptTools/README.md

 Note that in v2.4.0 the form layout was modified and may not be reflected in these screenshots.

 ## Hashtable Tools

+These are commands designed to make it easier to do more with hashtables.

 ### [Convert-CommandToHashtable](docs/Convert-CommandToHashtable.md)